PolitiFact: Allegations of political bias

-An independent 2013 analysis from the nonpartisan Center for Media and Public Affairs at George Mason University showed results consistent with the findings of the aforementioned 2011 study, concluding that PolitiFact was three times as likely to rank statements from Republicans as "Pants on Fire," and twice as likely to rank statements from Democrats as "Entirely True."
-The disparity in these evaluations came despite roughly equally attention paid to statements made by representatives of the two parties: 50.4 percent for the GOP, versus 47.2 percent for the Democrats, with 2.4 percent attention paid to statements from independents.
+A 2013 analysis from the Center for Media and Public Affairs at George Mason University showed results consistent with the findings of the aforementioned 2011 study, concluding that PolitiFact was three times as likely to rank statements from Republicans as "Pants on Fire", and twice as likely to rank statements from Democrats as "Entirely True".
+The disparity in these evaluations came despite roughly equally attention paid to statements made by representatives of the two parties: 50.4 percent for Republicans, versus 47.2 percent for Democrats, with 2.4 percent attention paid to statements from independents.

 Upon his retirement from PolitiFact, founder Bill Adair said in October 2024 that Republicans lied far more than Democrats, by a margin of 55% to 31% for fact checks conducted between 2016 and 2021.
 He added that the disparity was not caused by Republicans being checked more often or more critically.
 Adair said, "Republicans see their work as part of this epic battle and in that, it is such an important cause to them that they really believe that lying is justified in that epic battle."
 In January 2025, Mark Zuckerberg announced an end to Meta's eight-year partnership with PolitiFact, claiming that "fact checkers have just been too politically biased."

 Funding

-Since 2010, PolitiFact has received funding from:
+Since 2010, PolitiFact has received funding from a number of organizations, including: